1,000+ Opportunities

 **Additional Information and Resources** * Program Scope and Requirements (pdf)updated November 2023 * RFSI Specific Terms and Conditions FY23 (pdf) * RFSI Project Dataset (xlsx) Reasonable Accommodation Services Non-Discrimination Statement Agricultural Marketing Service U.S. Department of Agriculture FacebookTwitterYouTubeGovDeliveryInstagramFlickrRSS

-Based on current listing details, eligibility includes: Massachusetts farms, food hubs, cooperatives, food businesses (e. g. , processing/distribution infrastructure) Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Massachusetts farms, food hubs, cooperatives, food businesses (e. g. , processing/distribution infrastructure).
+Confirm the full requirements in the official notice before applying.